resatDev/Voirex/README.md

 * Create a dictation object to convert voice to text easily
 * Simulate some commands without microphone
 * Pause and resume command recognition
-* Text analysis with using Levenshtein Algorithm
+* Text analysis with using Levenshtein Distance Algorithm
 * Prefering the language which you want
 * Taking object property as function and running according to similarity of VoiceText and keywords which you want
 * Ability to work with different Javascript environments(Vanilla.js, Node.js, ES6, ES5 etc.)